Nikon D810 vs Pentax 645D

 Both the D810 and the 645D have been discontinued, but can regularly be found used on ebay.
 The 645D was replaced by the Pentax 645Z, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Pentax 645D Manual.
+Further information on the features and operation of the D810 and 645D can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Pentax 645D Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D810 and the Pentax 645D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon D810: